rotexsoft/leanorm-cli/README.md

 ];
 ```

-Below are a full list of variables / tokens that are present in the template files:
+Below is a full list of variables / tokens that are present in the template files:

 - **{{{COLLECTION_EXTENDED}}}** will be substituted with the fully qualified class name of the collection each new collection class will extend.
 Default is **\LeanOrm\Model\Collection**
 - **{{{MODEL_EXTENDED}}}** will be substituted with the fully qualified class name of the model each new model class will extend.
 Default is **\LeanOrm\Model**